News Archives - 2010

 Scientists and engineers at NREL's Safety Sensor Test Laboratory are collaborating with the European Commission's Joint Research Centre to assess the performance of various hydrogen sensor technologies.

 Thanks to a new fueling agreement, drivers with NREL approval can now fill up their hydrogen-powered vehicles at the hydrogen fueling station.

 February 8, 2010

-Staffers from NREL's Hydrogen Technologies and Systems Center are assessing the performance of fuel cell systems in real world operation.
+NREL staffers are assessing the performance of fuel cell systems in real-world operation.